 But I made the fatal mistake of getting a carpenter to come home and fix a few shelves in my work-from-home space.
 I accepted his excuse of “change-in-weather” for his light cough.
 And I didn’t insist on him going to another hospital when the first hospital turned him away from being tested because he only had one light symptom.

-So I got Covid-19.
+When he left, I discovered I had Covid.
 And I got the full range of textbook Covid-19 symptoms to play out through me.

 I have to admit, I got away lightly, compared to what many others I know went through with the virus.